okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 You can now look up apps by their catalog name using the Apps API.
 Use a `name` expression (for example: `name eq ":name"`) with the `filter` parameter to search for apps by catalog name on the `/apps` endpoint. <!--OKTA-391038-->

-#### The `application.lifecycle.create` event is now generated
+#### The `application.lifecycle.create` event is now generated for OIDC Apps

-When OpenID Connect apps are created using the App Integration Wizard or the Apps API, the `application.lifecycle.create` event is now generated.
+When OpenID Connect (OIDC) apps are created using the App Integration Wizard or the Apps API, the `application.lifecycle.create` event is now generated.
 Additionally, app context is now included with the event. <!--OKTA-389740-->

 #### Bug fixed in 2021.06.0

-Error messages that pertained to a unique property in the Admin Console were sometimes the wrong error or didn't appear in the correct place.
+Error messages for properties with unique values were sometimes the wrong error message or didn't appear in the correct place in the Admin Console.
 (OKTA-395953)

 ## May